 All FIFA, USSF, USSSA and AMSA rules shall apply to the Men’s Age-Restricted Divisions, with the following exceptions and additions:

 7.1 A player is eligible to play in age-restricted competition from the beginning of a season if he attains the required age at any time from August 1 through July 31.
-By way of example, a player who turns 40 on July 31, 2019, would be eligible to play in an 040 division during the entire 2018-19 season.
+By way of example, a player who turns 30 by July 31, 2020 is eligible to play in an O30 division during the entire 2019-20 season.

 7.2 The Age-restricted Divisions shall consist of such age-groups as may be approved from time-to-time by the Executive Committee.
 At the end of each full season, within each age group with more than one division, the lowest ranking team in each Division shall be relegated and the highest ranking team in each Division shall be promoted.